williamjturkel/H3885G-FW25/Wk03/README.md

       - **Prompt**: Can you modify this app so that it requests a pattern (described in natural language) to optionally extract from the document? **Result**: Auto-fix error.
 App automatically uses LLM to read the source.
 LLM only extracts a few examples of pattern and provides a lot of commentary.
       - **Prompt**: The app should use Gen AI to translate the pattern into a regular expression that can be used on the JavaScript DOM. **Comment**: Instead of having the LLM read the whole document, I am asking it to use the LLM only to create a regular expression, then use that to process the webpage. **Result**: Successful application.
 - This process, where I kept adjusting my requests until I got something working is called **Iterative Development**.
 But what if I want to share the results without having you go through a similiar iterative process?
 - I gave AI Studio a final **Prompt**: Perfect.
 I would like to provide a single prompt to create an app like this so that my students can use it in AI Studio without going through the iterative development process we just followed.
-Please create that prompt. **Response**: Fully Specified Prompt.
+Please create that prompt. **Response**: [Fully Specified Prompt](./wk03-fully-specified-prompt.md).
+- **Insight**: We can use the AI to tell us how to create a successful prompt.

 # Activity 2: Data Cleaning and Preparation (35 Min)